rivkamitchell/Random-Trees-and-Snakes/README.md

 This notebook contains simulations pertaining to random trees and random walks on random trees.

-- The file B-ary trees simulates the distribution of the cover time of a random walk on a b-ary tree.
+- The file B-ary Random trees simulates the distribution of the cover time of a random walk on a b-ary tree.

 - The file Snake_Plots simulates examples of globally centred discrete snakes on size-conditionned Poisson(1) Bienaymé trees.
 An example being:
 <p align="center">